eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 ## What's next?

 Once you confirm that the larger SSD works fine, you should format and erase all the data from your smaller disk especially if you are running a staking machine.
-The main consern is running both of these disks at the same time and potentially creating a slashing event.
+The main concern is running both of these disks at the same time and potentially creating a slashing event.

 ## Support